 Agile has seeped into every business department and function, from software development to HR and marketing.
 After all, what business doesn’t want to be fast-moving, customer-focused, and easily adaptable?

 But while everyone wants to be agile, very few know how to actually get there.
-Here at Business Talent Group (BTG), we often field requests for talent to support agile initiatives.
-That’s exciting, because we built our business around the idea of helping companies boost organizational agility, and agile methods are a great way to get started.
-It’s also challenging.
+Here at Business Talent Group (BTG), we built our business around the idea of helping companies boost organizational agility, and agile methods are a great way to get started.
+But applying those methods can be challenging.
 While there’s a long, established body of theory and practice around using agile in software development, agile for business is relatively new, which means that methodologies are still in flux.
 That makes it difficult to source agile talent, let alone to define what success looks like.

 To cut through the noise, we’ll unpack the insights we’ve gained from our experience supporting clients’ agile transformations and initiatives—and outline what you can and can’t expect to accomplish through the independent marketplace.